Millville, New Jersey

 Millville is a city in Cumberland County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the city's population was 27,491, a decrease of 909 (−3.2%) from the 2010 census count of 28,400, which in turn reflected an increase of 1,553 (+5.8%) from the 26,847 counted in the 2000 census.

 Millville was originally incorporated as a township by an act of the New Jersey Legislature on February 24, 1801, from portions of Fairfield Township.
 Portions of the township were taken to form Landis Township on March 7, 1864.
 Millville was reincorporated as a city on March 1, 1866, based on the results of a referendum passed that same day.
 The city derives its name from a proposal to create a mill town in the area.

-Millville is part of the South Jersey region of the state and of the Vineland-Bridgeton metropolitan statistical area, and it is ultimately part of the larger Delaware Valley or Philadelphia metropolitan area.
+Millville is part of the South Jersey region of the state and is located within the Vineland-Bridgeton metropolitan statistical area, and it is ultimately part of the larger Delaware Valley or Philadelphia metropolitan area.